 The National Planning Policy Framework promotes full-fibre broadband, calling for services to be made available to everyone from a range of providers.

-Last October, the Government held a public consultation on the provision of top-class home broadband to new homebuyers.
+Last October, the Government held a public consultation on the provision of top-class home broadband for new homebuyers.

 That document contains proposals to increase connectivity for new-build occupants, as well as competition between broadband providers.